ubc/jupyter-canvas-api/README.md

 ## Notes

-- The API needs to be run as Root, as such the Enviroment Variables need to be accessable by Root.
+- The API needs to be run as Root, as such the Environment Variables need to be accessible by Root.
 - On the Virtual Machine Deployment, the hourly rsync script is controlled by a SystemD Timer, rather than a cronjob.
 It should be simple to move back if desired.
 - On the docker/kubernetes deployment the hourly rsync script is controlled via cron.
 A script is placed into /etc/cron.hourly, and the /etc/crontab for that directory is triggered on the 17th minute.
-- When running the API call /snapshot_all there is a 1 hour cool down.
-If run sooner, it can take along time to complete.
+- When running the API call /snapshot_all there is a 1-hour cool down.
+If run sooner, it can take a long time to complete.

 ## Support

 As this is a Proof of Concept project no support is going to be provided unless you are an Instructor or UBC Staff member participating in the trial.

-That being said, feel free to contact Rahim Khoja <rahim.khoja@ubc.ca> in the offchance he feels like providing additional support.